NagarajuPamanji/meeting-scheduler-master/README.md

-# Kloudless Meeting Scheduler
+#  Meeting Scheduler

-The Kloudless Meeting Scheduler is a JavaScript library that allows your users to create and schedule meetings with each other.
+The Meeting Scheduler is a JavaScript library that allows your users to create and schedule meetings with each other.
 There are two main parts to the Meeting Scheduler:
 * First, the organizer sets up the meeting details: name, location, duration,